facebook/zstd/CONTRIBUTING.md

 ```

 ## Performance
-Performance is extermely important for zstd and we only merge pull requests whose performance
+Performance is extremely important for zstd and we only merge pull requests whose performance
 landscape and corresponding trade-offs have been adequately analyzed, reproduced, and presented.
 This high bar for performance means that every PR which has the potential to
 impact performance takes a very long time for us to properly review.
 That being said, we